Ozi-cheri/storyhubs/README.md

 These buttons are only visible to the content owner of the page

-### Follow/Unfollow System
+### Follow/Unfollow Page

 - Users can **follow** or **unfollow** others by visiting their profiles.

-- Follower/following counts are dynamically displayed.
+- Follower/following counts are dynamically displayed and you can unfollow a user by clicking the button again and vice versa.